 Antoine Harrison’s technology experience has kept pace with the technology industry for the last 17 years.
 In 2013 Mr. Harrison became the Chief Information Officer for Schenectady County Community College.
 As the Chief Information Officer he works closely with the President to provide strategic leadership that focuses on the college’s strategic plan.
 Mr. Harrison’s is challenged to deliver innovation, vision, project coordination and communication to a diverse pool of faculty, executives, and students to provide an outstanding and reliable experience for both online and offline learning.
 Mr. Harrison holds an M.S. in Information Science from the University at Albany.

-Dr. Penny Haynes, Vice President of Academic Affairs
+Dr. Penny Haynes, Vice President for Academic and Student Affairs & Provost

-As the Vice President of Academic Affairs, Penny Haynes provides oversight of and strategic direction to the College's five academic divisions, Academic Services, online education, Library, Registrar and the TRiO program, among other areas of responsibility.
+As the Vice President for Academic and Student Affairs & Provost, Penny Haynes provides oversight of and strategic direction to the College's five academic divisions, Academic Services, online education, Library, Registrar and the TRiO program, among other areas of responsibility.
 Previously she held positions at other institutions of instruction: Campus Director, Vice President and Associate Dean.
-She holds an Ed.D from Teacher’s College, Columbia University in Organizational Learning and Leadership, Adult Education, an M.A. from Binghamton University, a B.S. from SUNY Oneonta, and an A.A.S. from Broome Community College.
+She holds an Ed.D. from Teacher’s College, Columbia University in Organizational Learning and Leadership, Adult Education, an M.A. from Binghamton University, a B.S. from SUNY Oneonta, and an A.A.S. from Broome Community College.

 Dr. DeShawn McGarrity, Executive Director of SUNY College and Career Counseling Center